How many leads do we need in this quarter to hit our revenue targets?

 What does Sales Forecasting mean?

 Sales Forecasting can be done for an individual sales rep or a sales team or a particular department in the company.
-It helps managers/executives keep track of the performance and take corrective action when needed.
+It helps managers/executives keep track of the performance through metrics dashboard and take corrective action when needed.

 Usually, sales forecasts are based on past sales data, industry-wide comparisons, and current economic trends.
 It is easier to come up with a sales forecast if you have a good amount of data in hand.
 However, newly established companies who don’t have a substantial amount of historical data are forced to depend on market research and competitive intelligence to base their forecasts.